 WiFi certainly doesn’t come cheap, but in a pinch, there are quite a few ways to find free WiFi, no matter where you are.
 You can use WiFi Hotspot Finders and arm yourself with information before you set out for the day to find free WiFi.

-Remember, there are always security issues with public WiFi, which can leave you susceptible to hackers.
-Karl teaches you how to protect your personal information while enjoying free WiFi connectivity, while Bernt has some tips on how to spot fake Wi-Fi hotspots.
+Remember, there are always security issues with public Wi-Fi, which can leave you susceptible to hackers.
+We’ve looked at some tips on how to spot fake Wi-Fi hotspots.
 It’s also worth keeping in mind that you get what you pay for.
-In many instances, free WiFi can be slow and frustrating, but can come in handy if you’re a remote worker or digital nomad.
+In many instances, free Wi-Fi can be slow and frustrating, but can come in handy if you’re a remote worker or digital nomad.

 Free Wi-Fi at Businesses and Hotels

 With a Starbucks on just about every corner of every major US city, it’s no wonder this coffee shop is a popular option for people looking for free Wi-Fi (and a hot drink.)

 Tons of coffee shops, restaurants, fast food joints, malls, and retailers in the United States are also the site of free WiFi.
 You can get free WiFi at the following locations, among other places:

 - Apple Stores